mewler/mewbot/design-docs/README.md

 	def guilds(self) -> Optional[Set[str]]:
 		"""Which Guild IDs to connect this bot to.

-		If empty, will bind to all guilds that the bot has accces to""" ...
+		If empty, will bind to all guilds that the bot has access to""" ...

 	def get_inputs(self) -> Sequence[Input]: